openstrategist/Avocado_Classifier/README.md

  - Predict function freezes the program.
 Need to keep running and show next figure -> uncomment step 3 of main.py once this is fixed.
  - Transfer Learning?
  - Better .gitignore
+ - consider using green-level when training/data since we are only interested in avocado.